Seen 'Plandemic'? We Take A Close Look At The Viral Conspiracy Video's Claims

 "Mikovits' lawyer, Scott Freeman, says his client is baffled at the criminal charges filed against her," the news report says.

-She claims in the video that the material she allegedly stole was "planted" in her house.
+She claims in the video that the material she was accused of stealing was "planted" in her house.

-Although the criminal charges were later dropped, the lab where she worked subsequently won a default judgement in a civil suit against her seeking the return of the items.
+Although the criminal charges were later dropped, the lab where she worked subsequently won a default judgment in a civil suit against her seeking the return of the items.
 The case was bolstered in part by a colleague at the institute (and a co-author on the retracted study) who admitted in an affidavit that he had taken items from the lab on behalf of Mikovits.

 NPR reached out to Whittemore Peterson Institute for comment, but received no reply.

-Ironically, Mikovits was a co-author on the study viewed as the final nail in the original study she took part in.
+Ironically, Mikovits was a co-author on the study viewed as the final nail in that 2009 study she took part in.
 In an email to Science Insider, she wrote that it was the only work she could find after her professional and legal woes.

 Accusations against Fauci

-Many of Mikovits' claims concern perceived professional slights or conflicts that she attributes to various high-profile individuals who have become even more prominent in recent weeks due to the COVID-19 pandemic.
+Many of Mikovits' claims concern perceived professional slights or conflicts that she attributes to various high-profile individuals who have become even more prominent in recent weeks because of the COVID-19 pandemic.

-Most salient among them are Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases (NIAID) since 1984, Robert Redfield, the current director of the Centers for Disease Control and Prevention, and Robert Gallo, an AIDS pioneer who is now director at the Institute of Human Virology and Scientific Director, Global Virus Network.
+Most salient among them are Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases since 1984, Dr. Robert Redfield, the current director of the Centers for Disease Control and Prevention, and Dr, Robert Gallo, an AIDS pioneer who is now director at the Institute of Human Virology and scientific director at the Global Virus Network.

-She says Fauci and Gallo sought to delay or quash her research and steal credit for foundational work on AIDS.

 A statement emailed to NPR from the National Institutes of Health, which oversees Fauci's NIAID, stated: "The National Institutes of Health and National Institute of Allergy and Infectious Diseases are focused on critical research aimed at ending the COVID-19 pandemic and preventing further deaths.
 We are not engaging in tactics by some seeking to derail our efforts."